Kareem-124/PalSika-Barcode-Scanner/readme.md

 Features will be added:

-- Back-end Validation.
+- [ ] Back-end Validation.

-- Cookies to save the last selected camera for the user.
+- [ ]  Cookies to save the last selected camera for the user.

-- Change the "All-Products" page layout to improve the readability for the user when using small screens.
+- [ ]  Change the "All-Products" page layout to improve the readability for the user when using small screens.

-- Add delete/edit products at "All-Products" page.
+- [ ]  Add delete/edit products at "All-Products" page.

-- Adding 'beep' sound when scanning products.
+- [ ]  Adding 'beep' sound when scanning products.

-- Improving the security for the application to meet the web security standers.
+- [ ] Improving the security for the application to meet the web security standers.

+# Demo (Work In Progress)